endoflife-date/endoflife.date/products/cakephp.md

 ---

 > [CakePHP](https://cakephp.org/) is a free & open source PHP web development framework.
+It follows the model–view–controller (MVC) approach and is written in PHP, modeled after the concepts of Ruby on Rails, and distributed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).

 Have a look at our [Bakery](https://bakery.cakephp.org/) for fresh [releases](https://bakery.cakephp.org/categories/release.html).